 Manage multiple wallets right from the Sentinel Desktop Client

-The Sentinel team realized that node hosts prefer to use new or different wallet address to run nodes (as node hosts) and connect to the dVPN themselves (as clients)rather than to use their main wallet they store their tokens in.
+The Sentinel team realized that node hosts prefer to use new or different wallet addresses to run nodes (as node hosts) and connect to the dVPN themselves (as clients)rather than to use the main wallet they store their tokens in.
 In order to aid users in the process of managing multiple wallets, the v0.1.2 client now accommodates multiple logins & account switching.

 Multi-Wallet Management is currently possible within the Sentinel Desktop Client v0.1.2 on the Sentinel Tendermint Testnet (STT) v1.1